Michael A. Meyer: Scholarship

 Meyer is also a renowned editor of Jewish history.
 Volumes he has edited include Ideas of Jewish History (1974); a four-volume German-Jewish History in Modern Times (1996–1998, with Assistant Editor Michael Brenner); and Joachim Prinz, Rebellious Rabbi: An Autobiography--the German and Early American Years (2007).

 A prolific author, Meyer has authored over 100 academic articles and over 250 book reviews during his career.

 From 2014–2015, Meyer worked on his project "Dispersion–Diversion: Consequences of the Migration of Jewish Studies from Germany to America" through a fellowship at the Katz Center for Advanced Judaic Studies.

-In 2020, Meyer published a scholarly biography of Rabbi Leo Baeck with University of Pennsylvania Press.
+In 2020, Meyer published a scholarly biography of the prominent German Jewish rabbi, Leo Baeck with University of Pennsylvania Press.
+The biography was a finalist for the National Jewish Book Award.